dialoa/imagify/test/input.md

 ::: {.highlightme zoom='1'}

-This next formula is imagified with class-selected options:
+This next formula is imagified with options provided for elements of a custom class, `highlightme`:
-$$P = \frac{T}{V}$$
+$$P = \frac{T}{V}$$.
-They display the formula as an inline rather than a block, added a red border.
-We've also locally specified a zoom value of 1.
+They display the formula as an inline instead of a block and add a red border.
+They also specify a large zoom (4) but we've overridden it and locally specified a zoom of 1.

 :::